 I have come to this remote and haphazard army post, standing between Uzbek and Kyrgyz farmers whose lands both need water, to see for myself the front line of climate change.
 A 2014 study in the Journal of Climate, published by the American Meteorological Society, reported that the warming rate in Central Asia has been twice the average global warming rate over the same period, and larger than any previous decade, over the first 12 years of the 21st century.
 As the region heats up, it faces increasing political instability and violence.

 This is particularly so in the vast Fergana Valley.
 Its tangled knot of borders, ethnicities, water rights, decreasing resources, and increasing temperatures makes it a crucible of global warming and human conflict—a place where geography, climate, and politics collide.
 Indeed, historically violent ethnic divides and regular disputes over natural resources make armed conflict as a result of climate change more likely in this region, one that has already seen hundreds killed in two pogroms over the past 27 years, in part fueled by fights over territory and water.

-“These small villages fight almost every day for water and land,” said Altynbek Kadyrov, an agricultural project manager for the U.S. State Department’s Agency for International Development (USAID) in Kyrgyzstan.
+“These small villages fight almost every day for water and land,” said an agricultural project manager for the U.S. State Department’s Agency for International Development (USAID) in Kyrgyzstan, who asked to remain unnamed.
 “As soon as something disrupts their agriculture, they have to fight or do something to ensure that they don’t go hungry in the winter.”